HENRYMARTIN5/betterlib/docs/contribute.md

 - Also, on the topic of imports, make sure to condense them into one line if possible (if the imports become insanely long, exceptions can be made).
 - Whenever adding functions or classes, also make sure to add them to the respective documentation file in the `docs` folder.
 - When adding new modules, make sure to add them to the `__init__.py` file in the `betterlib` folder and the `docs/modules.md` file.
 - Use markdownlint.
-If your markdown isn't compliant with the rules, I will not accept your PR until you fix it.
+If your markdown isn't compliant with the rules (except `no-duplicate-header`), I will not accept your PR until you fix it.

 ## Pull Requests